I don’t like New Year’s Resolutions. Probably because I can never keep them.

 Then I met Jesus Christ.
 I fell in love with him and his word, and he began to shape and change me.
 9 years later, my worldview has changed, but without the theological or cultural baggage that many people who grew up in church have.

 I am a man who finds himself politically and culturally homeless.
 My views are usually too conservative for my liberal pals, and too liberal for conservatives.
 I’m too left leaning for righties, and too right leaning for lefties.
-I’m too unapologetically charismatic to be reformed, but almost reformed enough (little r, not big R) to make some of my fellow charismatics a little uncomfortable.
+I’m unapologetically charismatic in my beliefs, but am almost reformed enough (little r, not big R) to make some of my fellow charismatics a little uncomfortable.

 So rather than giving myself an anyeurism by holding in all of my conflicting opinions and thoughts, I thought I’d give myself an outlet through this blog.